 You will be encouraged to look at your own behaviours and undertake activities such as blogging, sourcing images and carrying out a waste audit.
 We encourage course participants to find, produce, share and discuss resources on sustainability.

-If you are interested in the topic of sustainability and can’t wait until January, then why not download some of our free eBooks to help you read around the topic and be ready to join the discussion.
+If you are interested in the topic of sustainability and can’t wait until the course starts, then why not download some of our free eBooks to help you read around the topic and be ready to join the discussion.
 Extracts from these books are used throughout the course.

 Creative Commons resources